 - The pituitary gland is the link between the nervous system and the endocrine system.

 - It releases many hormones including: growth hormone (GH) and thyroid-stimulating hormone (TSH).

 - Death of specific neurons deep within the brain.
 The reasons for the death of these neurons is unknown but thought to be caused by exposure to pesticides.

 - Shaking and trembling of the hands, arms and legs during movement, a stiff and rigid body and fixed stare.

 - Physiotherapy, exercise and a drug called levodopa.

 The spinal cord:

-- The spinal cord is a bundle of nerve fibres enclosed within the spine, covered in specialised membranes called the meninges and bathed in cerebrospinal fluid.
+- The spinal cord is a bundle of nerve fibres enclosed within the spine, covered in three layers of specialised membranes called the meninges and bathed in cerebrospinal fluid.